openspending/openspending/doc/model/design.rst

     }
   }

-As you will note, part of the properties of the dimension are still defined the same way (e.g. ``label``, ``description`` and the ``facet`` flag which tells OpenSpending to include this dimension in the right-hand facet bar in the entries browser.
-Yet all those properties which relate to the content of the data must now be set for each entry of the list of attributes
+As you will note, part of the properties of the :py:class:`~.Dimension` are still defined the same way (e.g. ``label``, ``description`` and the ``facet`` flag which tells the entry browser to include this dimension in the right-hand facet bar.
+Yet all those properties which relate to the content of the data must now be set for each entry of the list of :py:class:`~.Attribute`
 individually: ``column``, ``datatype`` and ``default_value``.
 A new property, ``name`` is used to specify a name for the attribute within the dimension (see the section below for conventions on attribute names).

-As a further option, both attribute dimensions and the individual attributes of a compound dimension can be defined to have a **constant value**.
+As a further option, both :py:class:`~.AttributeDimension` and the individual attributes of a compound dimension can be defined to have a **constant value**.
 This is sometimes useful to add provenance information or further details on the structure of the dataset::

   "mapping": {